Green bank: Federal sources in the US

+However, in July 2025, President Donald Trump signed the One Big Beautiful Bill Act rescinding GGRF monies and repealing the IRA's Section 134.

 Current Green Banks

 Solar and Energy Loan Fund of St. Lucie County, FL Inc. (SELF)

 Founded in 2010, SELF was the first local green bank in the United States and remains the sole nonprofit green bank within Florida.
 SELF's inception was made possible through initial funding received from the U.S. Department of Energy's Energy Efficiency and Conservation Block Grant (EECGB) program.
 This institution plays a pivotal role as one of the founding members of the American Green Bank Consortium, and it holds a unique status as a Community Development Financial Institution (CDFI) certified by the U.S. Treasury Department.
 Moreover, SELF is associated with the Opportunity Finance Network (OFN) and stands as one of the pioneering GREEN CDFIs in the nation.

 In its pursuit of low-cost loan capital, SELF collaborates with an array of partners, including bank Community Reinvestment Act (CRA) investors, faith-based organizations, crowdfunding platforms such as KIVA.org and CNote, health organizations, Program-Related Investments (PRIs), and impact investors.
 SELF's commitment revolves around providing accessible and affordable capital for energy efficiency, resilience, and solar technologies, with a particular focus on serving low- and moderate-income (LMI) and underbanked communities.
 By July 2022, SELF had expanded its operations to encompass four states, including Florida, Georgia, Alabama, and South Carolina.
 Additionally, SELF introduced new satellite programs in cities such as St. Petersburg, Tampa, Orlando, Miami, and Atlanta.